Weak Sequential Completeness of Uniform Algebras: The Proof

+\begin{proof}[Proof of Lemma~\ref{not-open}] Let $A$ be an infinite-dimensional uniform algebra on a compact Hausdorff space $X$.

+In case $A=C(X)$, the result follows immediately from Lemma~\ref{G}, since in that case it follows from Urysohn's lemma that the peak sets of $A$ are exactly the closed $G_\delta$-sets in $X$ (see for instance \cite[Section~33, exercise~4]{Munkres}).

+Now consider the case when $A$ is a proper subalgebra of $C(X)$.
+In that case, by the Bishop antisymmetric decomposition \cite[Theorem~2.7.5]{Browder} there is a maximal set of antisymmetry $E$ for $A$ that has more than one point.
+Since every maximal set of antisymmetry is a generalized peak set, and every generalized peak set contains a generalized peak point (see the proof of \cite[Corollary~2.4.6]{Browder}), $E$ contains a generalized peak point $p$.
+Choose a peak set $P$ for $A$ such that $p\in P$ but $P\nsupseteq E$.
+The set $P$ is not open in $X$, for if it were then the characteristic function of $P$ would be in $A$ by Lemma~\ref{char}, which would contradict that $E$ is a set of antisymmetry for $A$. \end{proof}

 \begin{proof} [Proof of Theorem~\ref{main}] Let $A$ be an infinite-dimensional uniform algebra on a compact Hausdorff space $X$.
-Since $A$ is isometrically isomorphic to a natural uniform algebra via the Gelfand transform, we can assume without loss of generality that $A$ is natural.
-By Lemma~\ref{peak} there exists a peak set $P$ for $A$ that is not open.
+By Lemma~\ref{not-open}, there exists a peak set $P$ for $A$ that is not open.
 Choose a function $f\in A$ that peaks on $P$.